codinci/ecommerce-app/README.md

 cd ecommerce-app
 ```

-1. Clone the application to the newly created folder
+2. Clone the application to the newly created folder
 ```
 git clone https://github.com/codinci/ecommerce-app.git/ ${projectName}
 ```
-change the projectName to whichever name you find suitable
+*change the **projectName** to whichever name you find suitable*

-1. Navigate to the clone repo directory
+3. Navigate to the cloned repo directory
 ```
 cd ${projectName}
 ```

-1. Install laravel dependencies
+4. Install laravel dependencies
 ```
 composer install
 ```

-1. Install npm modules
+5. Install npm modules
 ```
 npm install
 ```

-1. Create a copy of .env file
+6. Create a copy of .env file
 ```
 cp .env.example .env
 ```

-1. Generate an app encryption key
+7. Generate an app encryption key
 ```
 php artisan key:generate
 ```

-1. Create a database in mysql
+8. Create a database in mysql
 ```
 create database ${databaseName}
 ```

-1. In the .env file add the database information to allow laravel toconnect to the database
+9. In the .env file add the database information to allow laravel toconnect to the database
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1